• Skip to primary navigation

 Pro Tips:

-2. If using fresh apples, some good choices are Granny Smith, Gala, Jonathon, Honey Crisp, Ida Red, and Cortland.
-Red Delicious Apples are probably the only common poor choice.
+3. Some good choices for fresh apples are Granny Smith, Gala, Jonathon, Honey Crisp, Ida Red, and Cortland.

-4. The endpoint of cooking is probably the most important part of the recipe.
-The sides are bubbling and the center is browning nicely.
-If you need a visual, see the discussion in the post.
+5. The endpoint of cooking is probably the most important part of the recipe.
+The sides are bubbling, and the center is browning nicely.
+For a visual, see the discussion in the post.

 To adjust the recipe size: